This blog may contain affiliate links. Read our disclosure policy for more info.

 If you’re thinking bout joining a bay of Island cruise then keep reading as I share my personal experience and review to make choosing the best Bay of Islands cruise for you a little easier!

 Of course, to understand what makes the hole in the rock boat cruise so popular you need to know more about the main attraction… the Hole in Rock.

 The Hole in the Rock is quite literally what the name says, a huge hole through the middle of a rock, or more precisely, an island.
 Out in the ocean sits a small (but tall) island called Motukokako Island or Piercy Island as it was named by James Cook.
 Through the middle of the island is a tunnel that is just big enough for boats to drive through.

 The island is famous for amazing scuba diving and sailing and on any Hole in Rock boat tour you’ll be taken around and through the island (from the boat) to explore this unique attraction.

 About the Hole in the Rock Boat Cruise

 Time and Trip Length

-The Hole in the Rock boat cruise tour departs from both Paihia and Russel in Northland New Zealand.
+The Hole in the Rock boat cruise tour departs from both the towns Paihia and Russel in the Bay of Islands however the most popular town to leave from is Paihia.
 It takes just over an hour to get out to the Hole in the Rock, about half an hour exploring that area, and then just over an hour back.